elunna/nerfhack-changelog/README.md

 * Some monsters will not throw weapons that are usable for melee.
 * Monsters won't try to use wands of digging on hardfloor levels.
 * Monster will attempt to wrest wands
+* Monsters will pick up all kinds of potions (Crecelle)
+* Monsters that collect items will grudge lizards for their corpses (from SporkHack).

 ### Monster accessory use
 * Monsters can wear most rings and amulets.